EvSivtsova/bank-tech-test/README.md

 * Rubocop(Linter)
 * Simplecov(Test Coverage)

-To install the project clone the repository and run `bundle install` to install the dependencies within bankTechTest folder:
+To install the project, clone the repository and run `bundle install` to install the dependencies within bankTechTest folder:

 ```
 git clone https://github.com/EvSivtsova/bank_tech_test.git
-cd bank_test_tech
+cd bank-test-tech
 bundle install
 ```
 To run the file and print the bank statement required: